UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 One way of doing this is through monitoring test coverage, Test coverage helps a team understand the amount of code that is tested within a codebase.
 Setting a minimum threshold (such as 80%) ensures that any new code is tested.
 Another example is mutation testing.

-### You MUST make it clear what is being tested and what the results are
+### Tests MUST have a purpose and explicit result

-Understanding why tests are failing and been transparent about why can help the whole team see the value, and understand where failures are occurring.
-You shouldn't need to chesck manually that tests have failed.
+Tests must indicate why they are failing, showing expected and actual responses and the name of the test.

-An example is through making sure piplelines fail when tests fail, and you're able to see more information about why.
+An example is through making sure pipelines fail when tests fail, and you're able to see more information about why.

 ### You MUST think about the edge cases